frochet/SWAT/README.md

 # SWAT: Seamless Web Authentication Technology (published in the security and privacy track of WWW2019)

-This repository holds the django module that demonstrates SWAT, and currently run at https://perceval.elen.ucl.ac.be
+This repository holds the django module that demonstrates SWAT as well as a few scripts written to experiment the idea.
+A demonstrator of SWAT currently run at https://perceval.elen.ucl.ac.be

 The core idea of SWAT is to provide a seamless challenge-response